Skip to content

 Step 4: Setup CUR and S3 bucket (Payer account only)

 If you initially connected to Payer account in the previous step.
 You will see this step.
 To pull your AWS data to Octo, there is a need to setup the CUR and S3 bucket for payer accounts.
-You have two options to choose either New CUR setup or Use existing CUR setup.

 Setup CloudFormation using default configuration